 HotHands Hand Warmer Value Pack

-As mentioned, you might not be properly dressed when an emergency strikes — meaning you might forget that warm winter coat and need some other means of keeping yourself toasty.
+Best Hand Warmers: As mentioned, you might not be properly dressed when an emergency strikes — meaning you might forget that warm winter coat and need some other means of keeping yourself toasty.
 In that regard, you could do a lot worse than these single-use hand warmers.
-They’re compact, safe, simple, and are great for producing warmth over the course of hours.
+They’re compact, safe, simple, and great for producing warmth over hours.
 They’re even TSA-compliant and, guess what, you don’t have to use them only for your hands.

 SOL Emergency Bivvy Kit